Defendant's competency at issue in fatal road rage incident

 State District Judge T. Glenn Ellington did not respond to a message Friday seeking information about why the hearing was held out of order without notice to the public.

-Notes in an online court file indicate Flores-Torres remains out of custody and will "turn himself in ... when there is a bed" available at the Behavioral Health Institute.
+Notes in an online court file indicate Flores-Torres remains out and will "turn himself in ... when there is a bed" available at the Behavioral Health Institute.

 Nichols said the court will hold a status conference later this month to ensure the process isn't "dragging on."